How to Use the Linux rsync Command to Streamline Remote File Synchronization

 To create these directories, follow these commands:

-Next, create three sample files inside the original folder:
+Next, create three sample files inside the original folder using the touch command:

 touch original/file{1..3}